 By 2022, GDP is forecast to be above pre-crisis levels in both Canada and BC, and unemployment is expected to fall to slightly above pre-crisis levels.
 It is important to note forecasts are revised as new events unfold, and downside risks remain if there are spikes in the number of COVID-19 cases that necessitate further restrictions.

-Read CPABC's complete March 2021 economic dashboard
+Read CPABC's complete March 2021 economic dashboard report.

 Aaron Aerts is CPABC’s economist.